HappyAgencies/Laravel-Skills-Assessment/Task1.md

    - Verify the installation to ensure Laravel is properly installed.

 2. **Create a New Laravel Project:**
-   - Create a new Laravel project named `laravel-skills-assessment`.
+   - Create a new Laravel project named `bookstore`.

 3. **Set Up Environment Variables:**
    - Navigate to your project directory.